enfogroup/sniffles-cdk/README.md

 Explanation of components:

-* Forwarder lambda.
+* Forwarder Lambda Function.
 Receives an error log line, formats it and forwards to an SNS topic
 * Error Log topic.
-Used to invoke Forwarder lambda
+Used to invoke Forwarder Lambda Function
 * CloudWatch topic.
-Any internal error such as lambdas crashing, unprocessable events etc will be published to this topics
+Any internal error such as Lambda Functions crashing, unprocessable events etc will be published to this topics
 * OpsGenie topic.
 Used to publish formatted log lines
 * Queue.
-DLQ for Forwarder lambda
+DLQ for Forwarder Lambda Function

 ### Writing your own forwarder